SumoLogic/sumologic-kubernetes-collection/docs/v3-migration-doc.md

 ### Migrating the configuration

-We've made some breaking changes to our configuration file format, but most of them can be handled automatically by our migration tool.
+We've made some breaking changes to our configuration file format, but most of them will be handled automatically by our migration tool.

 You can get your current configuration from the cluster by running: